Editor's Note: Editor's note: This story originally ran on December 2. It has been updated with details of Senate impeachment trial discussions.

 Washington (CNN) - As the Democratic-led US House moves toward an impeachment vote on President Donald Trump, attention is turning to the likely Senate trial and how forcefully Chief Justice John Roberts might operate as he presides over the chamber.

-Could Roberts influence what evidence emerges at trial and whether former national security adviser John Bolton and other White House officials must testify?
-Legal and political observers are already mulling how the 17th Chief Justice of the United States might steer whether the 45th President is removed from office.
+Could Roberts influence what evidence emerges at trial and whether former national security adviser John Bolton and other White House officials closely involved in Trump's Ukrainian dealings must testify?
+More significantly, how might the 17th Chief Justice of the United States influence whether the 45th President is removed from office.

 Under the plain terms of the US Constitution and Senate rules, Roberts could wield a powerful gavel and rule on evidence and witnesses.
 Senate impeachment canon, dating to 1986, says the presiding officer "may rule on all questions of evidence."
 The chief justice's decision would stand unless overruled by a formal majority vote of the full Senate.